-Here’s a roundup of our favorite easy Labor Day recipes featuring fresh Florida fish and Key West Pink Shrimp to make your summer get-togethers a hit!
+Here’s a roundup of our favorite easy Florida Keys Labor Day recipes.
+Featuring fresh Florida fish and Key West pink shrimp, these dishes will make your end-of-summer get-together a hit!

-Celebrate Labor Day in the Florida Keys with a feast that highlights the vibrant flavors of island living.
-Enjoy fresh fish, tropical fruits, and mouthwatering dishes that capture the essence of our tropical paradise.
+Celebrate Labor Day in the Florida Keys with a feast that brings island living to your table.
+Think fresh fish, tropical fruits, and simple dishes that taste like paradise.

-From succulent shrimp appetizers to freshly cooked Mahi Mahi, our collection of recipes will make your holiday gathering unforgettable.
+From shrimp appetizers to perfectly cooked mahi mahi, these easy recipes will make your holiday gathering one to remember.

 Florida Keys Fish Dip

 Fish dip is an appetizer that you'll find at all the Florida Keys restaurants.
-Whether you're in Key Largo at The Fish House or the Hogfish Grill in Stock Island, it's a popular starter on all the menus because it tastes great!
+Whether you're in Key Largo at The Fish House or the Hogfish Grill in Stock Island, its on the menu.
+It’s creamy, smoky, and always hits the spot!

 Fish Dip, a combination of smoked fish mayo, celery, and a block of cream cheese makes it extra creamy.
-You can pick up smoked fish at any of the fish markets in The Keys.
-Serve with crackers or tortilla chips.
+You can pick up smoked fish at any of the fish markets in the Keys.
+Serve with crackers, tortilla chips, or fresh cut veggies,

 Peel 'n Eat Shrimp

-This is a fun recipe to make with Key West Pink Shrimp and a blend of Key West spices Make sure you get L or XL shrimp so they're easy to peel.
+This is a fun recipe to make with Key West Pink Shrimp and a blend of Key West spices Make sure you get extra-large shrimp so they're easy to peel.
 Serve with cocktail sauce and lots of napkins.

 Tostones with Pink Sauce (Cuban)